slms4redd/slms-geo-portal/README.md

 When editing the layers, you are working on a *clone* of the layer configuration.
 You need to apply the changes by clicking on *Ok* (or cancel them by clicking on *Cancel*).

+---
+**NOTE**:
-Please note that when clicking on *Ok*, the changes to the layers configuration is not saved yet but just applied to the current sets of changes.
+when clicking on *Ok*, the changes to the layers configuration are not saved yet but just applied to the current sets of changes.
 In order to permanently save it, you will need to click on the *Save* button.

+---

 ### Adding a new layer